freenas/freenas-docs/userguide/virtualmachines.rst

 the disk :guilabel:`Mode`:

 * *AHCI* emulates an AHCI hard disk for best software compatibility.
+  This is recommended for VMs using a Windows operating system.

 * *VirtIO* uses paravirtualized drivers and can provide better performance, but requires the operating system installed in the VM to